 Sleep latency is directly related to sleep efficiency.
 If a person spends the majority of his/her time in bed actually asleep, that’s considered sleep efficient.
 A sleep efficiency score of 85% is normal, while anything above 90% is considered very good.
 If a person is able to fall asleep quickly, chances are a good night’s sleep will follow since the two sleep qualities go hand in hand.

 Sleep is divided into two main phases – the light sleep, non-rapid-eye-movement stages and the REM stage.
 A person who falls asleep relatively quickly is more likely to move efficiently through all the stages of the sleep cycle.
 Your sleep latency will fall into one of four categories.

 How Long Does It Take to Fall Asleep?
 Onset Sleep Latency Decoded

 As it turns out, the time it takes you to fall asleep can tell you a lot about whether you’re getting enough restful and restorative sleep in general.
-Sleep latency is more important than we ever dreamed (pun intended).

 Less Than 5 Minutes